ARM-software/SDS-Framework/documentation/template.md

 This section explains how to use MDK-Middleware with the [Arm CMSIS Solution](https://marketplace.visualstudio.com/items?itemName=Arm.cmsis-csolution) for VS Code.
 This extension is for example part of [Keil Studio](https://www.keil.arm.com/).

-An SDS Template example can be selected in the [Create a new solution](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-Solution-extension/Create-a-solution) dialog for boards with layers in the BSP.
+An SDS Template example can be selected in the **Create a new solution** <!--- [Create a new solution](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-Solution-extension/Create-a-solution) --> dialog for boards with layers in the BSP.

 <!--- ![Select Reference Application](SelectReferenceApplication.png) -->